Harry E. Ruda | B.Sc. (Imperial College, London), Ph.D. (MIT), FRSC, FIoN, FInstP, FIMMM, FIET, FCAE

-Professor, Stan Meek Chair in Advanced Nanotechnology & Director, Centre for Advanced Nanotechnology
+Professor, Stanley Meek Chair in Advanced Nanotechnology & Director, Centre for Advanced Nanotechnology

 Office: HA 204

 Assistant & Business Officer, Centre for Advanced Nanotechnology